|

 was the dream of a Mt.
 Pleasant pharmacist and several

+physicians to build a hospital.
 This year [2002], Frick Hospital in

 Mt.
 Pleasant will kick off its 100th anniversary